adamhatton/pp1-wedding-band/README.md

 #### Footer

-- The footer contains 3 links to different social media sites: Facebook, Twitter, and Youtube.
+- The footer contains 3 links to different social media sites: Facebook, Twitter, and YouTube.
 - The links change colour when hovered over to provide feedback that they are interactive, and when clicked they open in a new tab.

 ![footer screenshot](docs/screenshots/footer.jpg)